YolandaCooper2505626/sol./README.md

 Fixed typo in documentation - build 409
 Updated configuration settings - build 323
-Added new feature for better user experience - update 18
+Added new feature for better user experience - update 18 Added new feature for better user experience - 839